DOUAI BRITISH CEMETERY

 PETIT-CUINCY GERMAN CEMETERY, CUINCY, which contained 12 Commonwealth burials.

-There are over 200, 1914-18 war casualties commemorated in this site.
-Of these, a small number are unidentified and a special memorial is erected to a soldier from the United Kingdom, buried in RAIMBEAUCOURT GERMAN CEMETERY, whose grave could not be found.
+There are 245, 1914-18 war casualties commemorated in this site.
+Of these, 3 are unidentified and a special memorial is erected to a soldier from the United Kingdom, buried in RAIMBEAUCOURT GERMAN CEMETERY, whose grave could not be found.

 The British Cemetery covers an area of 718 square metres and is enclosed by a low stone rubble wall.